bradford415/CALM/README.md

 ```

 ## Output
-When the job finishes, a new directory is created in the output based on the '--output_name' command-line argument.
+When the job finishes, the pbs output file will say "RUN COMPLETED".
+If this does not appear then the job did not fully finish and the output file will not be complete.
+The pbs output file is in the root directory of the project and is named "classifier_out.o".
+A new directory is created in the output based on the '--output_name' command-line argument.
 This directory contains the log file, density plot, accuracy graphs, and confusion matrix.

 The log file tracks several things:
 - The date and time of running the project